marcelo-vp/movies/README.md

     make run mode=production

 ### ∞ To Do
-- Create favorites model for PostgreSQL database
+- Create favorites model with schema for PostgreSQL database
-- Handle exceptions on database queries
+- Handle exceptions on database with schema
-- Create singletons for database classes
 - On Circle CI config, cache frontend build